-Capture the Flag (CTF) walkthrough: My File Server 1
+Capture the flag (CTF) walkthrough: My file server one

 In this article, we will solve a Capture the Flag (CTF) challenge which was posted on VulnHub.